ricklove/rick-love-master/README.md

     `npx eslint --ext js,jsx,ts,tsx src --fix`
 - Find depedency used in node_modules (bash)
     `find ./node_modules/ -name package.json | xargs grep <the_package_name>`

+## License

+*tl;dr Don't copy my blog content, but any source code is available under MIT*

+The blog content contained inside this repo is *Not Licensesed* for any use.
+However, all source code including source code contained within the blog copy is licensed under the MIT license.